WARNING: These guidelines are TENTATIVE

 2024-12-29 23:58:13.213455 UTC.

-IMPORTANT NOTE: Until the content enters the open state, any or all
+IMPORTANT NOTE: Until the contest enters the open state, any or all

-of the above dates and times may change!
+of the above dates and times may change AT ANY TIME!

 The reason for the times of day are so that key IOCCC events are calculated